Reigate College Reigate College

 Back to New Starters A-Z Courses

-Hello and welcome to the History and Classical Civilisation Department.
+Hello and welcome to the A Level Classical Civilisation “New Starters” activity pages.

-My name is Sarah Bell and I’m the Course Leader for Classical Civilisation A Level at Reigate College.
+My name is Sarah Bell and I’m the Head of Classical Civilisation, Philosophy and Religion and Ethics at Reigate College.
 I’m looking forward to welcoming you in person at the beginning of the academic year and sharing my passion for Classics.

 At A Level you will be expected to work independently and motivate yourself, so use this time as a training session.
 I’m looking forward to discussing your findings when we meet in September.